-2013 is the year of Mathematics of Planet Earth.
+Mathematicians had already anticipated this proclamation in 2013, the year of Mathematics of Planet Earth.
 This international initiative is being run by mathematics research organizations and institutes in the United States and Canada, with the support of UNESCO, the International Council for Science (ICSU) and the International Mathematical Union (IMU).
-Over these months the program has sought to demonstrate the essential role that mathematical sciences must play as we tackle the challenges facing our planet.
-Every phenomena on Earth is subject to mathematics, which is the only language we can use to describe them.
-Moreover, mankind must factor mathematics into any approach it takes to addressing said challenges.
-Climate change, protecting biodiversity, tackling pollution, controlling epidemics, ocean sustainability, averting natural disasters (volcanoes, earthquakes, tsunamis) and manmade disasters (fires) are all subject to equations.
+The role that mathematics plays is essential: every phenomena on Earth is subject to mathematics, which is the only language we can use to describe them.
+Moreover, mankind must factor mathematics into any approach it takes in addressing said challenges.
+Climate change, protecting biodiversity, tackling pollution, controlling epidemics, ocean sustainability, averting natural disasters (volcanoes, earthquakes, tsunamis), and manmade disasters (fires) are all subject to equations.
 In short, the sustainability of planet Earth depends on mathematical science.

 The Earth is subject to constant change: its interior mantle, terrestrial crust, atmosphere and the life that it sustains are all subject to dynamic processes.
 Describing these processes requires mathematical models, most of which are enormously complex.
 Developing models that come ever closer to recreating real processes allows us to understand the processes better, meaning we can anticipate them, control them, and alleviate their potential effects.